MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 ## Trunk12 Dataset

-**Trunk12** consists of $393$ RGB images of tree barks of $12$ different trees that can be found in Slovenia.
+**Trunk12** consists of $393$ RGB images of tree barks captured from $12$ types of trees that can be found in Slovenia.
 For each type of tree, there exists about $30$ jpeg images of resolution $3000 \times 4000$ pixels.
 The images are taken using the same camera Nikon COOLPIX S3000 and while following the same imaging setup: same distance, light conditions and in an upright position.
 The number of images in each class are shown below.

 <p align="center">
 <img src="/images/num_of_images_per_class.png" width=800>